Red Team Trust

 • No user activity, browser history, or keystrokes

-• No Active Directory enumeration beyond DC detection (unless a DC check is explicitly in scope)
+• No Active Directory enumeration beyond DC detection (unless explicitly in scope)

 • No screenshots or clipboard data